WillDiederich/ImgurScreenshotUploader/README.md

 Capture Area: Click and hold the left mouse button anywhere on your desktop and drag to highlight the area that you want to capture.

 Exit: Close the application.

+Note: Currently experiencing an issue where the application works properly on some computers but not on others, working on resolving that now.